 Sherry Anne Weddell created the first charism discernment process specifically designed for Catholics in 1993.
 In 1997, she co-founded the Catherine of Siena Institute, an affiliated international ministry of the Western Dominican Province, and currently serves as Co-Director.
 Sherry has developed numerous unique formation resources that are used around the world and trained and helps lead an international team who have worked directly with over 100,000 lay, religious, and ordained Catholics in hundreds of parishes in 137 (arch)dioceses on 5 continents.
+Sherry’s book, Forming Intentional Disciples which came out in July 2012, is a best seller that has sold over 100, 000 copies.
 When not hanging around airports, Sherry enjoys tending her high altitude Tuscan garden in the Colorado Rockies.

 Lorraine McCarthy is from Melbourne in Australia.
 She works as a Pastoral Associate in the parish of Park Orchards/Warrandyte where her main focus is Adult Faith Formation.
 She has a Bachelor of Theology and a Graduate Diploma specialising in Spirituality.
 She is also a trained Spiritual Director and does retreat work.
 Lorraine is married to Jim and has six teenaged and adult children.
 Lorraine has been working on the Called and Gifted teaching team since it has began in Australia.